uxtq-1/on-guard/README.md

 # OPS Online Solutions Services Website

-This repository contains the static website for **OPS Solutions Services**.
+This repository contains the static website for **OPS Online Solutions Services**.
 It showcases the company’s business operations, contact center offerings, IT support services and professional staffing solutions.

 The site is a traditional front-end project with HTML, CSS and JavaScript and is intended to be hosted on any static web platform such as GitHub Pages, Netlify or Cloudflare Pages.